 Hilariously enough, after forty-five or fifty hours of utterly bullsh*t controls, you get to enjoy movement without these hindrances during the game’s credits.
 Here, Sam is legitimately fun to control, bounding up ledges and jumping like a normal human being.
 I was going to include a comparison video here, but I’m not permitted to share any media captured after Episode 4.
 Anyways, after you’ve sworn in frustration over small hills, Kojima decides it’s time to amp it up, offering cliff faces that require ladders or climbing gear to overcome.

 While fighting the environment, you’re also dealing with other management systems that impact Sam’s stamina and the quality of his clothing.
 His boots wear as a result of use, meaning you’ll need to use active Chiral Network nodes to make new pairs; you’ll end up fabricating more boots than Sex and the City’s Carrie has worn in her entire fictional lifetime.
 You are also able to make other objects like small bridges that will slowly degrade as a result of timefall, rain that speeds up the aging process of anything it touches.
 You’ll need to lug supplies, like metals and special alloys, over to the objects to restore or upgrade them.
 If you climb a slope or fight a river current without pausing for rest, you’ll lose stamina.
-Thankfully though, you can replenish that meter through a canteen of not water, but delicious Monster Energy drink.
+Thankfully though, you can replenish that meter through a canteen of not water, but delicious Monster Energy drink (the first picture’s from PS4 and the highly detailed second one is from PC).

 It’s very hard to entertain the idea that Kojima’s piece is high art when it’s happily spruiking Monster Energy drink each time you slide down a cliff face or take a gander at a table in your private room decorated with endless cans of the swill.
 When Sam takes a sh*t – surprisingly, useful for weaponry (no really) — you’ll be treated to an ad for Norman Reedus’ RIDE on AMC.
 You can also get a vehicle plastered in RIDE decals too, in case you needed more product placement in your video game.